l-chege/Azure-CLI-Uploader/README.md

 # Azure CLI Uploader

-- Azure CLI Uploader is a bash-based command-line tool designed for a seamless file upload experience to Microsoft Azure Blob storage.
-This tool simplifies the upload process, allowing users to easily authenticate with Azure and upload files directly to a specified container.
-- This capstone project is an integral part of the [Learn to Cloud](https://learntocloud.guide/) guide.
-The project aligns with the learning objectives outlined in the guide, providing hands-on experience with cloud technologies, specifically focusing on Microsoft Azure.
+This capstone project is an integral part of the [Learn to Cloud](https://learntocloud.guide/) guide.
+The project aligns with the learning objectives outlined in the guide, providing hands-on experience with cloud technologies, focusing on Microsoft Azure.

 ## Features